Updates

 Build and Deepen Community

-• Almost 350 people have found community in a group at our newest campus in Franklin since mid-July
+• Since mid-July, over 300 people have joined a group at our newest campus in Franklin, Tennessee.

 MOVE FORWARD